cashfree/pg-samples/php/codeigniter/README.md

-# Cashfree Payment Integration with Flask
+# Cashfree Payment Integration with Codeigniter

 This project demonstrates how to integrate Cashfree's payment gateway with php codeigniter application.
 It includes functionality for creating orders, handling payments, and fetching order details.